 I find that my liberal touch-up policy has ensured that every patient that leaves my practice has gotten the best results I can give them using the technology afforded by laser liposuction.

-Typically during a touch up, we will concentrate on one or more small subsections to try to smooth the results or de-bulk further.
-We will be already close to our desired results from the first surgery (note that the vast majority of before and after pictures are taken prior to any of my touch up work), but if i and the patient feel more can be done to push the results closer to our desired ideal, we will schedule a small procedure that:
+Typically during a touch-up, we will concentrate on one or more small subsections to try to smooth the results or de-bulk further.
+We will be already close to our desired results from the first surgery (note that the vast majority of before and after pictures are taken prior to any of my touch up work), but if I and the patient feels more can be done to push the results closer to our desired ideal, we will schedule a small liposuction procedure that:

-There is a facility fee of $750 per touched up area, which I inform my patients about before doing the initial surgery so that there are no surprises.
+There is a facility fee of $750 per touch up area, which I inform my patients about before doing the initial surgery so that there are no surprises.
 This low touch up fee and ensures that my patients leave here with the best results I can obtain for them.
-There is usually a maximum of one touch up, as beyond that, there is usually too much adhesions to make any further changes.
+There is usually a maximum of one touch-up, as, beyond that, there are usually too many adhesions to make any further changes.